-CRITERIA INDICATOR CRITERIA CRITICAL NON-CRITICAL 2.2 All contractors providing operational service and supplying labour, and Fresh Fruit Bunch (FFB), comply with relevant legal requirements.
-2.2.1.
-A list of contracted parties is available 2.2.2.
-All contract, including those for FFB supply, contain specific clause on meeting relevant legal requirements and this can be demonstrated by the third party 2.2.3 All contracts, including those for FFB supply, contain clauses disallowing child, forced and trafficked labour.
+Criteria Indicator 2.2 All contractors providing operational services and 2.2.1 A list of contracted parties is available. supplying labour, and Fresh Fruit Bunch (FFB) suppliers, comply with ract, including those for FFB supply, contain specific clause on meeting relevant legal ments and this can be demonstrated by the third party. legal requirements.
+2.2.3 All cont labour. racts, including those for FFB supply, contain clauses disallowing child, forced and trafficked